turingschool/mod0_student_resources/campos_adrian_resources.md

-Using slack for help from others who may have similar problems or insights ways to see something Using google
+Using slack for help from others who may have similar problems or insights ways to see something

+Using google

 Using youtube

-practice through trial and error
+Practice through trial and error